Inside the Box

 The series was created by Michael Geddes and Christopher Geddes of Lone Eagle Entertainment in Toronto, Ontario, and is hosted by actor/comedian Sam Kalilieh.
 The two were also producers of two other game shows, Game On and You Bet Your Ass.
+Audience sound effects were used in this show instead of a studio audience.

 Gameplay

 The game has a similar format to 20 Questions, with a few minor twists.
 Three rounds in total are played.
 Three contestants compete for a chance at CA$10,000.
 In the first two rounds, each contestant gets a turn inside a television-shaped booth called "The Box" which contains 2 monitors, while the other two players are seated at separate desks with single monitors facing and to the left and right of "The Box".
-The contestant "Inside the Box" is given a basic category to indicate what kind of an answer is being sought (for example, "Series", "Reality Series", "Male Actor", "Female Character", etc.), a list of questions on a touch-sensitive screen and reads questions selected from the list to one of his/her two opponents.
+The contestant "Inside the Box" is given a basic category to indicate what kind of an answer is being sought (for example, "Series", "Reality Series", "Male Actor", "Female Character", etc.), a list of questions on a touch-sensitive screen and reads questions selected from the list to one of their two opponents.
+Answers are usually derived from American pop culture.
 The opponents outside The Box are shown only a photograph and the name of the character/actor/show which is the correct answer on their monitor screens.

-The contestant in the booth has two minutes to determine the correct answer by alternately asking his/her opponents the "Yes or No" questions he is shown.
-If an opponent answers the question incorrectly, he is given a time penalty of 5 seconds.
+The contestant in the booth has two minutes to determine the correct answer by alternately asking their opponents the "Yes or No" questions they are shown.
+If an opponent answers the question incorrectly, they are given a time penalty of 5 seconds.
 Each Yes-response question is displayed on screen for the viewers to see and on the second screen in The Box, regardless of whether the player outside the Box answered correctly or not.
-After each group of 5 "Yes" responses, the clock is stopped and a more detailed clue is given.
+After each group of 5 "Yes" responses, the clock is stopped, new questions are made available to the Box contestant and a more detailed clue is given.
 The player in the Box is given a free guess, but if they can't correctly answer, the clock resumes and they must continue asking questions.
-Each time a new clue is given, new questions are made available to the player in The Box.
-The contestant continues to ask questions until either time runs out, or he/she is able to give a correct answer.
+The contestant continues to ask questions until either time runs out, or they are able to give a correct answer.
 The player in The Box may ask at any time for the clock to be stopped so they can attempt a guess, but an incorrect guess under these conditions results in a 5-second penalty.
-After each player's turn in The Box, the scores are totaled and time penalties assessed; then the remaining contestants are given their turn in The Box.
+After each player's turn in The Box, the scores are totalled and time penalties assessed; then the remaining contestants are given their turn in The Box.

-The scoring is based on time.
-If a player correctly identifies the answer with 35 seconds to spare, those 35 seconds are added to his/her score.
+The scoring is based on time; for instance, if a player correctly identifies the answer with 35 seconds to spare, those 35 seconds are added to their score.
 Any time penalties are deducted and negative scores are possible.
 Each player gets two turns in The Box and the player with the best cumulative time after the first two rounds gets a chance to play the final round.